Resolution-scale relativistic formulation of non-differentiable mechanics: Abstract

 \section{Abstract}

-This article is the first in a series of two presenting the scale relativistic approach to non-differentiability in mechanics and its relation to quantum mechanics.
-In this first paper, we present the definition of a complex {\it scale-covariant time-differential operator} and show that mechanics of non-differentiable paths is implemented in the same way as classical mechanics but with the replacement of the time derivative and velocity with the time-differential operator and associated complex velocity.
+This article motivates and presents the scale relativistic approach to non-differentiability in mechanics and its relation to quantum mechanics.
+It stems from the scale relativity proposal to extend the principle of relativity to resolution-scale transformations, which leads to considering non-differentiable dynamical paths.
+We first define a complex {\it scale-covariant time-differential operator} and show that mechanics of non-differentiable paths is implemented in the same way as classical mechanics but with the replacement of the time derivative and velocity with the time-differential operator and associated complex velocity.
 With this, the generalized form of Newton's fundamental relation of dynamics is shown to take the form of a Langevin equation in the case of stationary motion characterized by a null average classical velocity.
-The numerical integration of the Langevin equation in the case of a harmonic oscillator reveals the same statistics as the stationary solutions of the Schr\"odinger equation for the same problem.
-This motivates the second paper which makes the relation to quantum mechanics explicit by discussing the axioms of quantum mechanics in the Scale Relativity framework.
+The numerical integration of the Langevin equation in the case of a harmonic oscillator taken as an example reveals the same statistics as the stationary solutions of the Schr\"odinger equation for the same problem.
+This motivates the rest of the paper, which shows Schr\"odinger's equation to be a reformulation of Newton's fundamental relation of dynamics as generalized to non-differentiable geometries and leads to an alternative interpretation of the other axioms of standard quantum mechanics in a coherent picture.
+This exercise validates the scale relativistic approach and, at the same time, it allows to envision macroscopic chaotic systems observed at resolution time-scales exceeding their horizon of predictability as candidates in which to search for {\it quantum-like} dynamics and structures. \keywords{Foundation of quantum mechanics \and stochastic quantization \and scale relativity}